 4K USB Camera.
 Great picture quality and no need for an HDMI capture card!
 I use this as my main camera.

 4K USB Camera with autofocus.
-I use this as the behind the scenes / studio camera
+I use this as the overhead camera for when I'm coloring or opening pokemon cards

 1080p PCIe HDMI Capture card with 60fps.
-I use 1 of these to capture the HDMI signal of my HD camcorder.
+I use 1 of these to capture the HDMI signal of my laptop.
 This is similar to the USB version, but plugs directly into the PC motherboard.

-This is mounted to my ceiling and my camera is attached to this.
+This is mounted to my ceiling and my main camera is attached to this.

 I use this for the behind the scenes / studio usb camera on my desk.
 Easily adjusts to different viewing angles.